luozhaoyu/luozhaoyu.github.io/_posts/2015-02-17-DB-topics-recovery.md

     * the coordinator may not know ahead of time which subordinate is read-only
     * the subordinate may not know if it is read-only, since they could have a unsatisfied conditional update so that there would be no update
 * State 3 different 2PC versions.
 Why coordinator could **forget** a transaction and when
+    * **forget** means delete a transaction from in-memory data structure while still could give the right answer
+    * Standard 2PC: after receiving all "ACK" from subordinates (all are forced)
+    * Presumed-Abort:
+        * commit case: after receiving all "ACK", if not the subordinate would ask again, the coordinator may forget
+        * abort case: after sending out "abort"
+    * Presumed-Commit:
+        * commit case: after coordinator forcing commit record
+        * abort case: after receiving all "ACK"
 * In presumed-commit:
     * In abort case, why coordinator needs to block on receiving ACKs and subordinate needs to force abort?
         * if not force abort, subordinate would wake up and ask then get a "commit" (since coordinator would have already got the ack from it previously and already forget about it) (so coordinator should also block on receiving "forced" ACK)